home-assistant/home-assistant.io/source/_integrations/zwave_js.markdown

 ## Events

 There are two types of events that are fired, notification events and value notification events.
-You can test what events come in using the event {% my developer_events title="developer tools in Home Assistant" %} and subscribe to `zwave_js_notification` or `zwave_js_value_notification` events respectively.
+You can test what events come in using the event {% my developer_events title="developer tools in Home Assistant" %} and subscribing to the `zwave_js_notification` or `zwave_js_value_notification` events respectively.
 Once you know what the event data looks like, you can use this to create automations.

 ### Node events (Notification)